 If a property is listed as a heritage item or is located in a conservation area, Council must consider the effect that any development will have on the heritage significance of the heritage item or conservation area.
 A brief statement of significance for a heritage item or conservation area is included on the heritage inventory sheet for the heritage item or conservation area.
-Copies of heritage inventory sheets can be downloaded from NSW Office of Environment and Heritage website.
+When lodging a development application for a heritage item, an updated assessment of significance, including an updated statement of significance, will need to be prepared for the heritage impact statement.
+Copies of heritage inventory sheets can be downloaded from Heritage NSW website.

 For development affecting a heritage item, Council will carefully consider the impact that the work will have on the significance of the heritage item.
 The design of any additions will also be assessed to determine how well they are integrated with the original building or heritage item.